Bouncing Back Strong: Top Eats for Getting Over a Stroke

 Vitamins and MineralsA variety of fruits, vegetables, and whole grains

-No two stroke survivors are the same, so figuring out what to eat should be all about you.
+No two survivors are the same, so figuring out what to eat should be all about you.
 Talk to your healthcare crew to cook up a diet that fits just right for your health needs and what you like to chow down on.

 Dealing with tough eats like dysphagia (that’s fancy talk for trouble swallowing) needs some out-of-the-box thinking.
 Think pureed meals or tweaked textures to suit each person’s needs, making meals comfy and nutritious.